rnaveensrinivas/git/README.md

 | **Merge Conflicts**| When changes in the branches conflict and cannot be automatically merged. | Requires manual resolution before completing the merge.|

 ## Rebasing

-### What is Rebasing?
-- Rebasing is the process of moving a branch to a new base.
-- It helps in manually organizing branches, creating a cleaner and more linear history.
+Rebasing is the process of moving a branch to a new base.
+Rebasing is better than merging when you want a **clean, linear commit history**.
+It eliminates unnecessary merge commits, making the project history easier to read and navigate.
+Merge Commit hold no significance apart from merging, hence having lot of merges may clutter the tree.
+Rebasing is particularly useful for feature branches being integrated into main branches, as it simplifies tracking changes and avoids the clutter of multiple merge points.
+However, it should be used cautiously in collaborative workflows to avoid issues from rewritten history.

-### Basic Rebasing Workflow
+### Basic Rebasing Workflow Syntax
 1. Check out the branch you want to rebase:
 ```bash
 $ git checkout some-feature